lbain/lucybain/source/blog/2014/12-26-js-ternary.md

 }
 ```

 You can see there are three sections to an if statement.
-Let's write them as a property ternary expression:
+Let’s write them as a property ternary expression:

 ```
 conditional ? truethy_block : falsey_block
 ```

-All the same code is there, but it's arranged slightly differently.
-The ternary's operand looks like `?:`.
+All the same code is there, but it’s arranged slightly differently.
+The ternary’s operand looks like `?:`.

 In JS ternarys are often used for assignment:

 ```
 is_sunny = true;
-var weather = is_sunny ?
-'Sunny' : 'Cloudy';
+var weather = is_sunny ? ’sunny' : 'Cloudy';
-console.log(weather); // logs 'Sunny'
+console.log(weather); // logs ’sunny'
 ```

 They can also be used for very short conditional statements.
 But be wary of using them for long or complex logic as they are harder to read than traditional statements.